pankajkumarbij/Instagram-clone/README.md

 This project is a Instagram clone using MERN stack.
+(This project is still under development)

 # Run this MERN project using following commands